John Aubrey: Early life

-Aubrey was born at Easton Piers or Percy, near Kington St Michael, Wiltshire, to a long-established and affluent gentry family with roots in the Welsh Marches.
+Aubrey was born at Easton Piers or Percy (now Easton Piercy), near Kington St Michael, Wiltshire, to a long-established and affluent gentry family with roots in the Welsh Marches.
 His maternal grandfather, Isaac Lyte, lived at Lytes Cary Manor, Somerset, now owned by the National Trust.
 Richard Aubrey, his father, owned lands in Wiltshire and Herefordshire.
 For many years an only child, he was educated at home with a private tutor, he was "melancholy" in his solitude.
 His father was not intellectual, preferring field sports (hunting) to learning.
 Aubrey read such books as came his way, including Bacon's Essays, and studied geometry in secret.

 Aubrey was educated at the Malmesbury grammar school under Robert Latimer.
 (Latimer had numbered the philosopher Thomas Hobbes among his earlier pupils, and Aubrey first met Hobbes, whose biography he would later write, at Latimer's house.)
 He then studied at the grammar school at Blandford Forum, Dorset.

 Aubrey entered Trinity College, Oxford, in 1642, but his studies were interrupted by the English Civil War.
 His earliest antiquarian work dates from this period in Oxford.
 In 1646 he became a student of the Middle Temple.
 He spent a pleasant time at Trinity in 1647, making friends among his Oxford contemporaries, and collecting books.
 He spent much of his time in the country.

 In 1649, Aubrey discovered the megalithic remains at Avebury, which he later mapped and discussed in his important antiquarian work Monumenta Britannica.
 He was to show Avebury to Charles II at the King's request in 1663.
 His father died in 1652, leaving Aubrey large estates, but with them some complicated debts.